iCliniq Logo

 Hello doctor,

-Two weeks ago, I have been diagnosed with mitral valve prolapse, eccentric, very mild regurgitation and mild leaflet thickness.
+Two weeks ago, I was diagnosed with mitral valve prolapse, eccentric, very mild regurgitation, and mild leaflet thickness.
 My questions are as follows.
 Will this condition get worse?
-Can you tell by looking at the echocardiogram images, whether it is classic MVP or non-classic MVP?
+Can you tell by looking at the echocardiogram images whether it is classic MVP or non-classic MVP?

 Hello,